remy/remysharp.com/public/blog/thoughts-and-learning-from-ffconf-2017.md

 ![Bruce](/images/ffconf-2017/bruce.jpg)

-I can't share all the stats here, but it stands to full reason that some of the best Progress Web Apps (<abbr>PWA</abbr>s) are coming out of countries like Africa because they have data sensitivity and the option of downloading a 20Mb native app or visiting a web site (that has all the properties of a <abbr>PWA</abbr>: fast, reactive, responsive and offline) will always all in favour of the <abbr>PWA</abbr>.
+I can't share all the stats here, but it stands to full reason that some of the best Progressive Web Apps (<abbr>PWA</abbr>s) are coming out of countries like Africa because they have data sensitivity and the option of downloading a 20Mb native app or visiting a web site (that has all the properties of a <abbr>PWA</abbr>: fast, reactive, responsive and offline) will always all in favour of the <abbr>PWA</abbr>.

 Most importantly to me personally, is Bruce went on to ask, what is the web: